 1. California

-California has one of the strictest rental application fee policies in the country.
+California has some of the nation’s strictest rules on rental application fees.
 As of 2025, landlords can charge a maximum application fee of approximately $65, but this number is adjusted annually based on the Consumer Price Index.
 The fee must reflect the actual cost of screening (background checks, credit reports, and administrative time).
-Additionally, landlords are required to provide receipts for any third-party costs and must return any unused portion of the fee if the screening is not completed.
-Charging more than the legal limit is considered a violation of California’s Civil Code.
+Landlords are required to provide receipts on request and must refund any unused portion if the screening is not completed.

 2. Colorado

-In Colorado, landlords are permitted to charge an application fee for rental, but the law requires that it reasonably reflect actual expenses incurred during the tenant screening process.
+In Colorado, landlords are permitted to charge an application fee for rental, but the law HB23-1099 requires that it reasonably reflect actual expenses incurred during the tenant screening process.

 They cannot profit from the application process, and each fee must match the cost of services used, such as credit reports or background checks.